 Sometimes you may need to translate parts of texts when you write your thesis.
 In academic texts there are usually many technical terms and specialized language, and if English is not your native language, it may be useful to translate the texts into your native language, to increase your understanding of what you are reading.
 Another example is if you want to translate a quote which was written in another language.
 In these cases, remember to always add to the reference that it is your own translation, for example (Stevens, 1998, my translation).

 Keep in mind that you cannot fully trust the result from an automatic translation service!
 Therefore, always check the translations carefully before you use them in your text.
-On the web there are many different translation services, for example Bing Translator or Google Translate.
+On the web there are many different translation services, for example Microsoft translator or Google Translate.